audit-labs-audits/telcoin-network/docs/design/execution.md

 ##### Mixed Hash
 *Ethereum*: A 256-bit hash which, combined with the nonce, proves that a sufficient amount of computation has been carried out on this block (formally Hm).
 Post-merge, execution clients (reth and geth) use it to hold the prev randao value used to select the next quorum of validators by beacon chain.
 The block has `mixed_hash` and the beacon block has `prev_randao`.
 These values are converted when the execution payload is constructed from the built block and used by Beacon chain for validator shuffling.

-*TN*: WIP.
-Validators are shuffled with a separate mechanism, however sufficient randomness is passed to the execution layer through this value.
+*TN*: Validators are shuffled with a separate mechanism, however sufficient randomness is passed to the execution layer through this value.
 The mix hash is used as a source of randomness on-chain.

-Simply using the digest from consensus output is an insufficient source of randomness because batches can be built off historic parents.
-An attacker could theoretically know the next digest and anticipate the mix hash in the upcoming batch.
-The ability to predict upcoming mix hashes would undermine the security of on-chain programs that rely on PREVRANDAO as a source of randomness in the EVM.

-Instead, the digest of consensus output should be mixed with another value that the worker knows at the time of block construction (ie - number of transactions in the batch? timestamp? some value that can be used to reproduce the mix hash with extreme difficulty in predicting).

-Using values from the worker's own block requires trust in the node operator.
-Malicious operators could intentionally withhold transactions or force block production at a convenient time to ensure favorable execution environment.
-Using values such as timestamp or number of transactions provides an opportunity for manipulating the mix hash value.

-Is there a value peers can use?
-Might need to be signature-based.
-What is a value that node operators cannot manipulate without peers witnessing?

 The mix hash for a worker's block must be random, providing security for smart contracts relying on it.
 It also must be verifiable and impossible to manipulate.
-After consensus, the mix hash value is reused to ensure consistent execution results.
-During re-execution for finality, the mix hash can be known because no other transactions are possibly included.
-The only possibility is for them to be removed.

-*Logic*:  On-chain programs might rely on this value for randomness, and it must be consistent when the batch is made and the final block is executed.
-It's also important that the random value is verifiable yet unpredictable and difficult to manipulate.
-Further consideration is needed to guarantee this value.
+The consensus output is a hash of data, including aggregate BLS signatures, which is a good source of randomness.
+The mix hash is generated from the worker block's hash and the consensus output using XOR bitwise operation to ensure mix hashes are unique within a round.

+*Logic*: Ensure back-to-back blocks are executed within the same round to prevent attacks on-chain that might take advantage of knowing the mix hash during execution.

 ##### Extra Data
 *Ethereum*: Anything a validator wants to use - 32 bytes.